 The exchange language must be English.
 Other languages may be used as a supplementary option.
-National geographic names can be left in their original national language in the international attributes, or transliterated or transcribed and used in the international attributes.
+National geographic names can be left in their original national language using the complex attribute Feature Name.

 Character strings must be encoded using the character set defined in ISO 10646-1, in Unicode Transformation Format-8 (UTF-8).
 A BOM (byte order mark) must not be used.